 Dr. Allen and Messrs.
-Cobb, Phillips and Wong (Chairman) and Ms. Duseau serve on each Audit Committee of the Boards.
-The Audit Committees operate under a written charter approved by the Boards.
-The purposes of the Audit Committees include overseeing the accounting and financial reporting processes of the Funds and the audits of the Funds' financial statements.
-Accordingly, the Committees assist the Boards in their oversight of (i) the integrity of the Funds' financial statements; (ii) the independent accountants' qualifications and independence; and (iii) the performance of the Funds' internal audit function and independent accountants.
-The Audit Committees met two times during the fiscal year ended October 31, 2023.
+Cobb, Phillips and Wong (Chairman) and Ms. Duseau serve on the Audit Committee of the Board.
+The Audit Committee operates under a written charter approved by the Board.
+The purpose of the Audit Committee includes overseeing the accounting and financial reporting processes of the Fund and the audits of the Fund's financial statements.
+Accordingly, the Committee assists the Board in its oversight of (i) the integrity of the Fund's financial statements; (ii) the independent accountants' qualifications and independence; and (iii) the performance of the Fund's internal audit function and independent accountants.
+The Audit Committees met three times during the fiscal year ended October 31, 2024.